JetBrains/Qodana/topics/dotnet.md

       </tabs>
     </tab>
     <tab group-key="linter-tabs-cdnet" title="%qd-co%">
-        <p>You can run the %qd-co% linter in a container mode as shown in the examples below.</p>
+        <p>You can run the %qd-co% linter in container mode as shown in the examples below.</p>
             <tabs group="software">
                 <tab title="GitHub Actions" group-key="github">
                         <p>To analyze the <code>main</code> branch, release branches and the pull requests coming